MauroLuzzatto/Q-Learning-Demo-Play-nChain/README.md

 Run the Jupyter Notebook:
 `q_learning_notebook.ipynb`

-## Introduction to Reinforcement Learning and the Q-Learning Algorithm
+## Introduction to Reinforcement Learning

 The notebook shows a Q-Learning algorithm implementation (a type of RL Algorithm, an "Off-Policy algorithm for Temporal Difference learning") and how this algorithm can be used to solve a task within an OpenAI Gym environment (library of RL environments).